 Naples Yacht Charter

-As Italy’s third largest city, Naples is one destination glamorous yacht charter guests from across the globe are clamoring to experience.
+As Italy’s third-largest city, Naples is one destination glamorous yacht charter guests from across the globe are clamoring to experience.

-Regarded for its antique architecture, impressive art collections and reputation as a prime culinary destination, Naples is dubbed as Italy’s “most unlikely masterpiece.”
+Regarded for its antique architecture, impressive art collections, and reputation as a prime culinary destination, Naples is dubbed as Italy’s “most unlikely masterpiece.”
 Its museums house some of Europe’s finest collections of archeology and art, complementing the collection of royal palaces and castles dotted across its landscape that could just as easily classify as art themselves.

-With Naples’ historic city center, locally named “centro storico,” dubbed an UNESCO World Heritage Site, anchor your yacht and wander through its old streets to uncover a city of breathtaking frescoes, sculptures, historic churches and lively town squares.
+With Naples’ historic city center, locally named “centro storico,” dubbed a UNESCO World Heritage Site, anchor your yacht and wander through its old streets to uncover a city of breathtaking frescoes, sculptures, historic churches, and lively town squares.
 And while you’re there, be sure to stop for a bite to eat in one of Naples’ timeless cafes – it is rumored to be the place where pizza was born.

-Things To Do and See in Naples
+Naples Yacht Charters – Things To Do & See

 Planning a yacht charter to the Amalfi Coast?
 Sail through Naples during your next adventure on the Mediterranean Sea, and experience its wonder and enchantment firsthand.